svenlatham/raspi-iot/README.md

 Lite is recommended to save on bloat; we'll install what we need to separately:
 Other versions might work, but there are no guarantees.

-sudo apt-get -y install php nmcli
+sudo apt-get -y install php-cli network-manager tcpdump sudo apt -y purge openresolv dhcpcd5